-SMARTBOOK: Each chapter has an associated SmartBook activity on Connect, worth 5 points.
+LEARNING CURVES: Each chapter has an associated Learning curve activity on Achieve worth 5 points.
 Students complete this activity by answering questions until they reach the target score.
 Once students reach the target score, they receive full credit (a grade of 100%) for completing the activity.
 Students may continue answering questions to review even after they have completed the activity or after the due date has passed BUT credit is awarded only when completed by the due date.
-I will count your 10 best SmartBook scores so you can you use these judiciously.
-SmartBook assignments are due by Friday midnight of each module, but I highly encourage you to start them earlier in the week.
-Budget about 30-60 minutes per Smart Book assignment.
+I will count your 12 best Learning curve scores so you can you use these judiciously.
+Learning curve assignments are due by Friday midnight of each module, but I highly encourage you to start them earlier in the week.
+Budget about 30-60 minutes per Learning curve assignment.
 You can do these over multiple days as well.